-Appointments include the head of Marketing Innovation at Uber, a leader of the historic Women’s March, which activated 6 million people globally, an Australian political academic and recognised global influencer, a senior entertainment and media lawyer and strategist in Hollywood, a senior Executive of A Forbes Top 20 private company based in Hong Kong, and a European-based author and expert on democratic innovation.
+Appointments include the head of Marketing Innovation at Uber, a leader of the historic Women’s March, which activated 6 million people globally, an Australian political academic and recognised global influencer, a senior entertainment and media lawyer and strategist in Hollywood, and a European-based author and expert on democratic innovation.

 “This is a truly world-class team who have proven capability and aligned intent to shape the world for the better” Jacoby said.

 Doubling the size of the leadership team, these appointments bolster MiVote's expertise in consumer, political, enterprise and financial sectors, and add market-leading experience in digital platforms, social sciences, multichannel communications and digital transformations.
 Additionally, they bolster the diversity of culture, language and experience at key decision making levels of the organisation..

 “MiVote is an ambitious, fearless and vital movement, said Jacoby.
 We’re delighted that these global leaders have chosen to contribute their considerable collective experience, wisdom and influence to the growing and dedicated global team at Mivote."

 Speaking from San Francisco, Jacoby welcomed the new team members to MiVote:

 “The group has already demonstrated value through their insights, wisdom and expertise.
 The depth and breadth of the group’s experience will allow us to expedite MiVote’s growth into new markets, enhance our platform and have impact on the global political landscape much more quickly than we had previously imagined.”